dvanwesh/weather-app/weatherbit-service/README.md

     - `units` (Optional): Units for temperature (M for Metric, I for Imperial).
   - **HTTP Method**: GET
   - **Response**: DailyWeatherData

+## Error Handling

+The Weather Service includes error handling for the following scenarios:

+1. **Invalid Units Parameter**:
+   - If the `units` parameter is provided and is not 'I' or 'M', the service will return a 400 Bad Request error with the message "Wrong units submitted, valid units are I and M."

+2. **Invalid City Parameter**:
+   - If the `city` parameter is provided and contains characters other than letters and spaces, the service will return a 400 Bad Request error with the message "City should contain only letters and spaces."

+3. **Invalid ZIP Code Parameter**:
+   - If the `zipcode` parameter is provided and contains characters other than digits, the service

 ## Build and Deploy